prameshbajra/prameshbajra.github.io/_posts/2017-01-31-python39-latest-features.md

 icon: icon-maven
 ---

-Please allow me to start with a disclaimer: I am a big **JavaScipt** fan and I used to keep track of the latest for **JavaScript** features only.
+Please allow me to start with a disclaimer: I am a big **JavaScipt** fan and I only keep track of the latest features for **JavaScript**.
 The language (*JS*) has added very handy features in recent years and I can't stop fan girling about them.

 Ok then, with that out of the way.
 Let's talk **python** today.
 This is my first time looking and using the latest features provided by any programming language other than **JavaScript** and honestly, I am very impressed.
 <br><br>